Bankruptcy Information Sheet 3

 - Approved forms under the Bankruptcy Rules

 1.1 A creditor’s petition is an application filed by a creditor asking the Court for an order that a debtor be made bankrupt and that his or her estate be sequestrated and affairs managed by an external trustee.
-A creditor’s petition may be filed (sometimes referred to as ‘presenting’ the petition) in the Federal Court of Australia or the Federal Circuit Court of Australia.
+A creditor’s petition may be filed (sometimes referred to as ‘presenting’ the petition) in the Federal Court of Australia or the Federal Circuit and Family Court of Australia.

 1.2 A creditor may only file a petition with the Court after the debtor has committed an act of bankruptcy and owes the creditor at least $10,000.

 1.3 While s 40(1) of the Bankruptcy Act provides for the different 'acts of bankruptcy' that a creditor may rely on to present a creditor’s petition, the most common act of bankruptcy relied on is a debtor’s non-compliance with a bankruptcy notice (s 40(1)(g) of the Bankruptcy Act).